Nikaoto/deep/README.md

 deep:rectangleC({200, 0, 20}, "fill", 100, 100, 30, 50, 50)
 `

+Color overriding works with every draw function that is also affected by love.graphics.setColor() (ex. love.graphics.print(), love.graphics.line()...)

 **NOTE: When overriding colors, the color must be passed as a table**

 ## Demos
-The file `demo` has small examples of how **DEEP** should be used.
-I suggest you check out `main.lua` inside the directory to learn about more details.
+The demo files have small examples of how **DEEP**'s different functions should be used.
+I suggest you check out each one of them to learn about the various edge cases and details of **DEEP**.

-Here's what it does:
+Here's what demo1 does:
 ![demo](https://i.imgur.com/jRJXcZL.gif)